jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 ----

-* I add a new test with an :ref:`assertion<what is an assertion?>` for when the key is :red:`far` from the starter, the the brake is :red:`NOT pressed` and the start button is :green:`pushed`
+* I add a new test with an :ref:`assertion<what is an assertion?>` for when the key is :red:`far` from the starter, the brake is :red:`NOT pressed` and the start button is :green:`pushed`

   =============  ==============  =================  =============
-  door           timer           start button       output
+  key           brake           start button       output
   =============  ==============  =================  =============
   :red:`closed`  :red:`NOT set`  :green:`pushed`    :red:`OFF`
   =============  ==============  =================  =============